Table of Contents[Hide][Click to Show]

 Ferries & Boats

-The boats to know about include:
+The Disney boats and ferries to know about include:

 - Epcot to Hollywood Studios, with stops in-between and Disney’s Yacht & Beach Club, Disney’s Boardwalk, and Disney’s Swan & Dolphin